APNIC-Labs/draft-kskroll-sentinel/README.md

       record).

-   The responses received from queries to resolve each of these names would allow us to infer a trust key state of the resolution environment.
+   The responses received from queries to resolve each of these names can be evaluated to infer a trust key state of the resolution environment.
 The techniques describes in this document rely on (DNSSEC validating) resolvers responding with SERVFAIL to valid answers.
 Note that a slew of other issues can also cause SERVFAIL